lucaslingle/letterbox_generator/README.md

 ### Technical details

 All our puzzles are built with a solution in two words.
 The generator script uses recursion and backtracking, in the style of depth-first search, to perform the necessary checks and assignments of letters to word box sides.
+Search and assignments are performed in such a way that every valid layout for a given word pair is equally likely.

 Our wordlist is based on the one from the [google-10000-english repo](https://raw.githubusercontent.com/first20hours/google-10000-english/master/google-10000-english-no-swears.txt).
 Different from the NYT wordlist, this list includes the names of geographic locations and some abbreviations.
 We estimate that these show up in fewer than 5% of the puzzles.
 Using this wordlist, the script takes less than one second to generate a puzzle.